 There are at least 400 bird species in this high elevation rain forest, including the Resplendent Quetzal, ancient holy bird of the Mayans, over 100 species of mammals, 120 species of amphibians and reptiles and an estimated 2,500 species of plants making Monteverde a true "nature lover's paradise".
 The preserve has a definite wet and dry season, though the upper levels have fog and rain much of the year.
 Delicate orchids, more than 400 species, grace the limbs of majestic trees.
 Their captivating colors of whites, lilacs, and yellows contrast with the emerald green of the forest.

 Aside from the preserve, some other places merit attention while you're staying in nearby Santa Elena.
-The Children's Eternal rain forest, the first international children's rain forest in the world, the Monteverde Butterfly Garden, and the Hummingbird Gallery a must for those with a penchant for these winged, colored jewels of the forest, to name a few.
+The Children's Eternal rain forest, the first international children's rain forest in the world, the Monteverde Butterfly Garden, and the Hummingbird Gallery are a must for those with a penchant for these winged, colored jewels of the forest, to name a few.

 A novel and spectacular way to view the forest canopy without much physical effort is the "Skywalk".
 Some of the bridges hang suspended at over 130 feet making for truly spectacular views.